popphp/pop-kettle/README.md

 }
 ```

-Then running the following command will execute any SQL in any SQL files or any of the SQL
+Then running the following command will execute any SQL in the seeder classes or any raw SQL in SQL files:
-in the seeder classes:

 ```bash
 $ ./kettle db:seed